An accountant’s resume should be clean, results-focused, and easy to scan, showcasing your accuracy, compliance, and measurable financial impact.

 Boosting your resume’s potential requires special attention to these four areas:

-- Start with a professional profile, either a career objective or a summary
+- Start with a professional profile, either a career objective (if a beginner or pivoting) or a summary (if you have 10+ years of accounting experience)

 - Lead with your impactful accounting experience